Endorsing transactions as a self assessor

 Pursuant transfers (section 22)

-If you are assessing a transfer that is pursuant to a primary document that has been endorsed by another self assessor or the Office of State Revenue, the document must be entered into OSRconnect.
+If you are assessing a transfer that is pursuant to a primary document that has been endorsed by another self assessor or Queensland Revenue Office, the document must be entered into QRO Online.
 The endorsement on the transfer must be completed with the new details (e.g. client number and transaction number).
 The duty amount must be the same as the contract.

 Endorsing non-dutiable transactions (NDTs)

-Even though you do not need to enter NDTs into OSRconnect or create a transaction number for them, you must still stamp the documents.
-Record your client number, enter 'NDT' as the duty paid, date and sign the stamp.
+Even though you do not need to enter NDTs into QRO Online or create a transaction number for them, you may still need to stamp the documents for other purposes (e.g. court proceedings).
+If you do stamp them, record your client number, enter 'NDT' as the duty paid, and date and sign the stamp.
+Record the transaction in your manual register.

 Read the NDT toolkit for more information about assessing these types of transactions.